-One of the most significant obstacles presently facing us in this area is pity for weakness and neurosis.
-There are individuals who know clearly what they desire in each potential loving encounter, people who can act and respond with a projectual clarity that only those who have made edge is not the qualitative capacity to understand, analyze and reason about one's own experience or to make use of the strivings of others to achieve such an understanding.
+Since that time (and probably far earlier since there were well-developed states and empires in Persia, China and India when Greece still consisted of warring city-states), rationalism has played a major role in enforcing domination.
+Since the rise of the capitalist social order, the process of rationalization has been spreading into all of society throughout the globe.
+It is therefore understandable that some anarchists would come to oppose rationality. who are ruled.
+For the intellectual, knowledge is not the qualitative capacity to understand, analyze and reason about one's own experience or to make use of the strivings of others to achieve such an understanding.
 The knowledge of intellectuals is completely disconnected from wisdom, which is considered a quaint anachronism.
 Rather, it is the capacity for remembering unconnected facts, bits of information, that has come to be seen as "knowledge".
 Only such a degradation of the conception of intelligence could allow people to talk of the possibility of "artificial intelligence" in relation to those information storage and retrieval units that we call computers.

 If we understand that intellectualism is the degradation of intelligence, then we can recognize that the struggle against intellectualism does not consist of the refusal of the capacities of the mind, but rather of the refusal of a deforming specialization.
 Historically, radical movements have given many examples of this struggle in practice.
 Renzo Novatore was the son of a peasant who only attended school for six months.
 Yet he studied the works of Nietzsche, Stirner, Marx, Hegel, ancient philosophers, historians and poets, all of the anarchists writers and those involved in the various newly arising art and literature movements of his time.
 He was an active participant in anarchist debates on theory and practice as well as debates in radical art movements.
 And he did all of this in the context of an intense, active insurrectional practice.
-In a similar vein, Bartolemeo Vanzetti, who started working as an apprentice in early adolescence often for long hours, describes in his brief autobiography how he would spend desires, capacities and aspirations, but considering the odds we face, it is ridiculous to refuse a weapon that can be used without compromising autonomy on the basis of ideological conceptions.
+In a similar vein, Bartolemeo Vanzetti, who started working as an apprentice in early adolescence often for long hours, describes in his brief autobiography how he would spend a good part of his nights reading philosophy, history, radical theory and so on, in order to grasp these tools that the ruling class would deny to him.
+It was this thirst to grasp the tools of the mind that brought him to his anarchist perspective.
+In the late 19th century in Florida, cigar-makers forced their bosses to hire readers to read to them ently infinite variety of possible loving and erotic relations.
+Most people would only want to explore a few of these, but the point of such liberation is not that one must explore as many forms of erotic desire as possible, but that one has the possibility to really choose and create ways of loving that bring him joy, that expand her life and goad him to an ever increasing intensity of living and of revolt.